House passes bill to create Jan. 6 commission; 35 Republicans join Democrats

 On the heels of the commission vote, House lawmakers will vote tomorrow a $1.9 billion spending package to bolster security on Capitol Hill.

-The bill will outfit the Capitol and congressional office buildings with moveable fences, door and window reinforcements, and additional security cameras and checkpoints.
+The bill would outfit the Capitol and congressional office buildings with moveable fences, door and window reinforcements, and additional security cameras and checkpoints.
 It also sets aside $21.5 million to step up security details for lawmakers facing threats, both in Washington and their home district.

 Sign up for Daily Newsletters